Old Overholt: Prohibition

 The national prohibition of alcohol in 1920 hit most American breweries and distilleries hard, putting many out of business.
-Perhaps because of its association with Mellon, who was then secretary of the treasury under Warren G. Harding, Old Overholt was able to secure a permit for selling medicinal whiskey.
+Perhaps because of its association with Mellon, then secretary of the treasury under Warren G. Harding, Old Overholt secured a permit for selling medicinal whiskey.
 This permit allowed Overholt to sell existing whiskey stocks to druggists for medicinal use.

 In 1925, under pressure from prohibitionists, Mellon sold his share of the company to a New York grocer, thus ending local ownership.
 The company was sold again in 1932 to National Distillers Products Co., which owned more than 200 brands.

 War and decline

-During World War II, Overholt and other whiskey distilleries were ordered by the government to make industrial alcohol.
-After war's end, whiskey fell out of favor with the American public generally, as drinkers switched to vodka.
+During World War II, the government ordered Overholt and other whiskey distilleries to make industrial alcohol.
+After the war's end, whiskey generally fell out of favor with the American public, as drinkers switched to vodka.
 Rye whiskey especially fell out of favor, and by the 1960s, Old Overholt was the only nationally distributed straight rye whiskey.
 The brand struggled through the 1970s as sales continued to decline.
-In 1987, Old Overholt was sold to the James B. Beam Distilling Company, a subsidiary of American Brands, which moved production to Kentucky.
+In 1987, Old Overholt was sold to the James B. Beam Distilling Company, a subsidiary of American Brands, which moved production from Pennsylvania to Kentucky.
 Later the Jim Beam division was acquired by Suntory.

-Since December 2015, Old Overholt and Old Grand-Dad, both of which are Beam Suntory brands, have been marketed together as "The Olds".
+Since December 2015, Old Overholt and Old Grand-Dad, both of which are Suntory Global Spirits brands, have been marketed together as "The Olds".

 A four-year bottled in bond, 100 proof version was released in late 2017.

 In popular culture

 Old Overholt is closely associated with the Old West, particularly Tombstone, Arizona and is served in "Old West" tourist saloons in Tombstone today.

-The brand was parodied in a Warner Brothers cartoon, various issues of MAD Magazine and in the Terry Pratchett novels The Dark Side of the Sun and Soul Music as "Old Overcoat".
+The brand was parodied in a Warner Brothers cartoon, various issues of MAD Magazine and the Terry Pratchett novels The Dark Side of the Sun and Soul Music as "Old Overcoat".

 The Old Overholt distillery was a plot element at the end of season 3 of Boardwalk Empire.
-The distillery was part of a deal between Andrew Mellon and Enoch "Nucky" Thompson, who persuaded him to let him manage it in order to implicate Jess Smith and George Remus.
+The distillery was part of a deal between Andrew Mellon and Enoch "Nucky" Thompson, who persuaded Mellon to let him manage it to implicate Jess Smith and George Remus.